Our Retainer-Like Oral Appliance Relieves Snoring and Sleep Apnea.

 Sleep studies may be done in the privacy of your home.
 Once properly diagnosed, (snoring or mild, moderate or severe obstructive sleep apnea or in rare cases central sleep apnea), you will be offered a variety of treatments which may be surgical or most often include a CPAP or Oral appliance.

 Many of the patients for whom Dr. Giacalone provides an Oral Appliance simply could not tolerate a CPAP device.
 The oral appliance is easier to use, to clean, carry when traveling, and does not make noise which can disturb the patient or partner.
 Not only are these appliances FDA approved but they are covered by most medical insurances.
+Dr. Giacalone accepts Medicare payment for these devices, so most Medicare patients can expect ZERO out of pocket payment.

 A CPAP (Continuous Positive Airway Pressure) is pressurized air from a bedside machine.
 The air is delivered through a tube that connects to a mask covering the nose.
 The pressure of the air forces and maintains the airway open while you sleep.
 This is a very successful treatment option; however, it is only a great treatment if it is used!